Running Assessment and Gait Analysis

 Checking foot and lower limb alignment, muscle activation, balance, flexibility and range of movement using some simple tests.
 A more detailed Strength and Flexibility assessment or Gait Analysis may be advised if you are an athlete.

 Non Weight Bearing Assessment

 Checking for any painful areas, signs of high pressure on the foot, range and quality of movement, circulation, sensation and joint mobility.
-At this point I may suggest referring you for special tests such as ultrasound scanning if the cause of your injury problem is unclear.
+At this point I may suggest referring you for special tests such as MRI scanning if the cause of your injury problem is unclear.